tmrpavan/high-level-design/introduction/What Is a System Design Interview.md

 ### The right directions.

     We need to focus more on trade offs instead of internal mechanisms.
-It doesn't help much if the discussion is around MsSQL or Mysql Because both are similar.
+It doesn't help much if the discussion is around MSSQL or MySQL Because both are similar.
 Instead we can have discussed where the NoSQL or SQL can make a huge difference.

 ### Mock Interviews